jedcn/talk-learning-with-tools/README.md

 Maybe you know something someone else doesn't?
 Maybe they know something you don't?
 Let's share.

+With that said, this talk is mostly done!

 That said, the remainder of this talk includes specific examples of "tools" that work for me.
 These are the things I'd start sharing if we sat down and started talking.

 You might find this interesting if work on the same sorts of things that I do.
-Yet, knowing that I've got a mixed audience here and you probably won't find the specific things that I like interesting, I've tried to start with widely applicable ideas and then slowly narrow things down toward stuff that's probably only interesting to programmers.
+But, you might not work on the same things that I do, and so more likely than not you'll find this boring.
+Knowing this, I've set the talk up to start with more widely applicable ideas and then home in on stuff that's interesting to programmers later on.

 So.. here we go.

-This is going to be intentionally wide-ranging and quick, but if you remember only one thing, here's the punchline:
+This is going to be intentionally wide-ranging and quick.
+If you remember only one thing:

 > Your happiness stems from what you create.
 Share your tools,
 > thoughts, and approach to your art.